aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 The way the caches connect to your application in Laravel are through cache stores specified in the config/cache.php file.

 Each cache store has an underlying driver.
-If the driver for a cache store is `redis` then the cache store will have a underlying connection that specifies the connection parameters of the redis server it will connect to.

-This connection should be set to one of the available connections in the `redis` driver array within the config/database.php file.
+If the driver for a cache store is configured as a `redis` driver then the cache store will have an underlying connection setting that refers to one of the available connections in the `redis` driver setting array within the config/database.php file.

+The redis connections in the config/database.php file specify the connection parameters of the Redis server that the Laravel cache API methods will connect to.